leonardomuller1/leonardomuller1/readme.md

 ### Hi there 👋

 I am a Front-End developer, wanting to be FullStack, passionate about the best web.
-I have experience with projects using JavaScript,CSS3, HTML5 and plugins JavaScript...
+I have experience with projects using JavaScript,CSS3, HTML5...